zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ### THE WOUND OF RECEPTION

 The work enters the world and is received.
 Some reception is welcome; some wounds.
-Criticism, misunderstanding, rejection, indifference—all wound.
+Criticism, misunderstanding, rejection, indifference, all wound.

 **Working with reception:**
 - Distinguish useful feedback from noise